Get support to create woodland using the England Woodland Creation Offer.

 - not subject to a dispute between landlords and tenants

-- not currently within an existing grant agreement that has more than five months left to run at the time the EWCO application is submitted (if the land or part of it is in an Environmental Stewardship agreement it may be possible to transfer the land into EWCO as long as certain conditions are met)
+- not within an existing grant agreement that has more than 5 months left to run at the time the EWCO application is submitted (if the land or part of it is in either an Environmental Stewardship or Countryside Stewardship agreement it may be possible to transfer the land into EWCO as long as certain conditions are met)

 EWCO is a criteria-based competitive scheme.
 We will offer Agreements to applicants with woodland creation proposals whose scores meet or exceed a threshold score.
 The threshold score is currently ten points.

 Full eligibility criteria

-For full eligibility criteria, see the England Wood Creation Offer grant manual on our application form page.
+For full eligibility criteria, see the England Woodland Creation Offer grant manual on our application form page.

 Contact your Woodland Creation Team

 If you are considering making an application to EWCO, we recommend that you contact your local Woodland Creation team as early as possible.
 They can provide guidance and answer any initial questions about woodland creation.
 They can also provide further assistance if you choose to apply for a Woodland Creation Planning Grant (WCPG) to develop plans for your new woodland.

-We recommend that you consider applying for a Woodland Creation Planning Grant prior to EWCO if your proposal will be five hectares or more in size.
+We recommend that you consider applying for a Woodland Creation Planning Grant prior to EWCO if your proposal will be 5 hectares or more in size.
 A WCPG contributes towards the costs of designing your new woodland and offers you access to expert advice from the Forestry Commission early in the process of designing your woodland.
 A WCO can provide guidance on the benefits of WCPG to help you decide.

 How it works

-There are four types of payment available under EWCO:
+There are 4 types of payment available under EWCO:

 - support for the capital items and activities to establish new woodland, with payments covering 100% of standard costs (the national average)

 - 15 years of annual Maintenance Payments to help establish the young trees once the capital works are complete

 - a contribution towards the actual cost of installing infrastructure to either enable the current and future management of the woodland, or to provide recreational access